elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

 ## Running reports with Performance Plugin

- * After installing Performance Plugin, click on “Publish test result report” as part of post build action items in your Jenkins job
+ * After installing Performance Plugin, click on "Publish test result report" as part of post build action items in your Jenkins job

  * Select JMeter from performance report drop down and specify the path to performance report files